zzyzhangziyu/VirtualMachineObfuscationPoC/README.md

 * make [tested on 4.1]

 ## Setup
 A bash script was created for easier setup of the development environment.
 At the beginning the script checks and installs the necessary software.
-But not *tkinter* package, use e.g. this command *sudo apt-get install python3-tk* in Debian-based distributions to install it.
+Next, copy files and run some unit tests.
+The bash script is compatible with Debian-based distributions and *Advanced Package Tool*, which handle the installation and removal of software.

 <img src="doc/1.png" height="300">